Guiding You Through Your Trucking Firsts

 Your First Days as a PAM Driver

-Your time with your driver mentor is one of the most important parts of your orientation with PAM.
+Your time with your Driver Mentor (Driver Training) is one of the most important parts of your time with PAM.
 While you're on the road, you'll learn the ins and outs of all aspects of the job from a driver who's been there before.
 Our driver mentors are focused on training you to be successful throughout your entire career in the transportation industry.
 In the video below, PAM driver Scott Evans talks about his experience with his driver mentor:

 Your First Year Driving with PAM